mew-cx/osgtoy/osgbuilds/trunk/win32/README_vs80.txt

 The OSG website is http://www.openscenegraph.org/

 The verbatim source tree used to create these binaries is in osgsrc.zip.
+(NOTE: osgsrc.zip is intentionally blank for this beta build)

 The packaging tools used to build this installer are available from: https://osgtoy.svn.sourceforge.net/svnroot/osgtoy/osgbuilds/branches/